PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/24.PNG)

-The code to configure an ACI deployment is similar, except that you do not need to explicitly create an ACI compute target, and you must use the **deploy_configuration** class from the **azureml.core.webservice.AciWebservice** namespace.
+The code to configure an ACI deployment is similar, except that you do not need to explicitly create an ACI compute target and you must use the **deploy_configuration** class from the **azureml.core.webservice.AciWebservice** namespace.
 Similarly, you can use the azureml.core.webservice.LocalWebservice namespace to configure a local Docker-based service.

 **Note:** To deploy a model to an Azure Function, you do not need to create a deployment configuration.
 Instead, you need to package the model based on the type of function trigger you want to use.
 This functionality is in preview at the time of writing.
 For more details, see [Deploy a machine learning model to Azure Functions](https://aka.ms/AA70rrn) in the Azure Machine Learning documentation.